Malvern Primary School has a very active and supportive governing body

 Mr Gavin Butterworth – Chair of Governors – Co-opted Term of office – 1.5.19 – 30.4.23

-I am a former pupil of Malvern and a parent with two children in the school (and one in Y7).
-I believe that I am well placed to understand the needs of the children, parents and local community.
+I am a former pupil of Malvern and a parent with two children in the school.
+I am therefore well placed to understand the needs of the children, parents and local community.

-I take the kids to school almost every day and this allows me to observe how the school is run and to identify possible improvements.
+I take the kids to school almost every day and this allows me to observe how the school is run from a parent’s perspective.

 As a local employer and business owner, I have extensive experience in the areas of; business management, HR, IT, administration and finance.
 As a chartered accountant, part of my role is to advise businesses on processes and financial efficiencies.
 All of these transferable skills can be used to ensure that the governing board oversee the effective running of our school.

 I am extremely passionate about education and believe that there is absolutely no reason whatsoever why Malvern cannot achieve the highest possible standards.
 My key objective as Chair of Governors is to drive continuous improvement across all areas of school.

 Mrs Emma Sinnett – Vice Chair of Governors – Parent

 My current role as a senior manager in a post 16 education provider gives me the skills and knowledge to support and benefit our school.
 I have two children at Malvern who enjoy the school and I would like the opportunity to support and improve their future experiences and those of the other children at the school.

 I am a designated safeguarding officer and am passionate about children being given the best support to improve their experience in education.
 I have participated in four Ofsted inspections and understand their requirements.

 In my current role I am involved in setting quality improvement plans to improve teaching and learning and the students experiences in education.
 My 12 years experience of managing a post 16 education provider gives me the skills needed to confidently and competently participate in the governance of our school.